Sebi prohibits entities, individuals in the securities market from fraudulent trading activities | ExBulletin

 During the investigation, the regulator noted that the certificate had been suspended for 12 years and that the suspension was revoked in July 2011.

-Subsequently, the certificate trade experienced a continuous increase of 5.25 from 3 May 2012 and reached a level of 269.70 on September 10, 2013, according to the regulator.
+Subsequently, the certificate trading saw a continuous increase of Rs 5.25 from May 3, 2012 and reached a level of Rs 269.70 on September 10, 2013, according to the regulator.

 The company had not made any announcements during the reporting period to entice investors to buy the script also in off-market transactions, despite it being widely available on the exchange platform, Sebi said.